YummyOreo/chat-house/README.md

 ### Here is a list of things to do **before** helping:

-* Look at [issuse](https://github.com/OreoDivision/chat-house/issues) to find a issue that you want to work n Or
+* Look at [issuse](https://github.com/OreoDivision/chat-house/issues) to find a issue that you want to work on Or
 * Find something to add to